Notice and Opportunity to Respond Clause Samples

 Notice and Opportunity to Respond.
 Before making a determination under paragraph (a)(1) of this section, or tak- ing any action under paragraph (b) of this section, the FDIC will provide written notice and an opportunity to present information to the FDIC con- cerning any relevant facts or cir- cumstances relating to the matter.

 Notice and Opportunity to Respond.
-Upon reaching the conclusion that sufficient information exists to discipline an employee with a written reprimand, or a suspension without pay, or a demotion, or discharge, the Chief of Police or their designee shall provide the employee and the Guild with the following prior to the administration of discipline:
+Upon reaching the conclusion that just cause exists to discipline an employee with a reassignment, or a suspension without pay, or a demotion, or discharge, the Chief of Police or his/her designee shall provide the employee and the Association with the following prior to the administration of discipline: a.
+A copy of all materials a part of or related to the investigation upon which the allegation(s) or charge(s) are based; b.
+The directives, policies, procedures, work rules, regulations or other order of the Employer that allegedly was violated and how these were violated; c.
+What disciplinary action is being considered.

 Related to Notice and Opportunity to Respond